Planned Giving and the 1919 Society

 A residence or other real property may be given as an outright gift, or you may give your residence, farm or vacation home and retain the right to occupy it for life.
 You get a charitable deduction in the year you arrange your gift.

-For more options and further information, contact Janet Hiser, Director of Development and Alumni Relations, at 413-931-5333.
+For more options and further information, contact Janet Hiser, Director of Communications and Advancement, at 413-931-5333.